Venice Biennale: 1974–1998

-1974 saw the start of the four-year presidency of Carlo Ripa di Meana.
+1973 saw the start of the five-year presidency of Carlo Ripa di Meana.
 The International Art Exhibition was not held (until it was resumed in 1976).
 Theatre and cinema events were held in October 1974 and 1975 under the title Libertà per il Cile (Freedom for Chile)—a major cultural protest against the dictatorship of Augusto Pinochet.

 On 15 November 1977, the so-called Dissident Biennale (in reference to the dissident movement in the USSR) opened.
 Because of the ensuing controversies within the Italian left wing parties, president Ripa di Meana resigned at the end of the year.

-In 1979 the new presidency of Giuseppe Galasso (1979-1982) began.
+In 1978 the new presidency of Giuseppe Galasso (1978-1983) began.
 The principle was laid down whereby each of the artistic sectors was to have a permanent director to organise its activity.

 In 1980, the Architecture section of the Biennale was set up.
 The director, Paolo Portoghesi, opened the Corderie dell'Arsenale to the public for the first time.
 At the Mostra del Cinema, the awards were brought back into being (between 1969 and 1979, the editions were non-competitive).
 In 1980, Achille Bonito Oliva and Harald Szeemann introduced "Aperto", a section of the exhibition designed to explore emerging art.
 Italian art historian Giovanni Carandente directed the 1988 and 1990 editions.
 A three-year gap was left afterwards to make sure that the 1995 edition would coincide with the 100th anniversary of the Biennale.

 The 1993 edition was directed by Achille Bonito Oliva.
 In 1995, Jean Clair was appointed to be the Biennale's first non-Italian director of visual arts while Germano Celant served as director in 1997.

 For the Centenary in 1995, the Biennale promoted events in every sector of its activity: the 34th Festival del Teatro, the 46th art exhibition, the 46th Festival di Musica, the 52nd Mostra del Cinema.